 Disability Support Services Coordination of documentation of disabilities for appropriate accommodations.

 Edison State Community College, through the U.S. Department of Veterans Affairs, certifies benefits for a variety of education benefit programs for eligible veterans while in attendance at the college.
 The links below will redirect you to the GI Bill website for specific information on available programs, as well as tools to help you determine your eligibility and apply for your benefits.
 You may be eligible for several types of VA education and training benefits.
-We recommend that you visit the following links to get started!
-The VA Education Benefit Programs Comparison Tool, GI Bill® Comparison Tool/Benefit Estimator and the Education and Training Rate Tables.
+We recommend that you visit the VA Education Benefit Programs Comparison Tool, GI Bill® Comparison Tool/Benefit Estimator and the Education and Training Rate Tables to get started.

 Please review the information below detailing the various benefit programs that you may be eligible to participate in.
 Where applicable, you will find an Edison State checklist to review, within the expandable options below.
 This checklist will help us—to help you—get enrolled and make the most of your benefits.